Non-Linear Dynamics Induced by Strong Radio-Frequency Fields in ReBCO High Temperature Superconductors: Introduction

 \section{Introduction}

-Probing the dynamics of phase transitions in Type-II superconductors is critical to understanding the boundary between the normal conducting state and the superconducting state.
+Probing the dynamics of transitions in Type-II superconductors is critical to understanding the boundary between the normal conducting state and the superconducting state.
 Unlike Type-I superconductors, these materials allow some magnetic flux to penetrate them through vortices surrounded by supercurrents~\cite{TypeII}.
 Pinning of these vortices is what enables high field superconducting magnets to be built for a variety of applications~\cite{wilson_superconducting_2002}.
 Understanding this boundary is important for any high field applications, including those with alternating magnetic fields like superconducting rf (SRF) cavities.

-SRF cavities built with materials such as niobium (Nb) have been extremely useful for improving rf efficiency for long pulse and continuous-wave (CW) particle accelerators, but require extremely low temperatures (2-4\,K) to operate well below their $T_c$ of 9\,K ~\cite{LCLSII_LINAC,TESLA,LCLSHE}.
-This cryogenic operation comes with a wall-plug cooling efficiency of 0.1\%, thus requiring SRF cavities to have extremely high quality factors to preserve overall efficiency~\cite{2KPower}.
-Niobium cavities at 1.3\,GHz have been able to reach quality factors (Q) over $10^{10}$ for an accelerating mode, as compared to room temperature normal conducting rf (NCRF) cavities which typically reach quality factors of $\approx 2-3\times10^4$ for the same mode~\cite{TESLA}.
+SRF cavities built with materials such as niobium (Nb) have been instrumental in improving rf efficiency for long pulse and continuous-wave (CW) particle accelerators, but require extremely low temperatures (2-4\,K) for operation well below their $T_c$ of 9\,K ~\cite{LCLSII_LINAC,TESLA,LCLSHE}.
+This cryogenic operation comes with a wall-plug cooling efficiency of 0.1\%, thus requiring SRF cavities to have exceedingly high quality factors to preserve overall efficiency~\cite{2KPower}.
+Niobium cavities at 1.3\,GHz have been able to reach quality factors (Q) over $10^{10}$ for an accelerating mode, as compared to room temperature normal conducting rf (NCRF) cavities which typically reach quality factors of $\approx 2-3\times10^4$ for the same mode~\cite{TESLA,CuLBand}.